deartc/biocharten/README.md

 Biochar Star

-Biochar Star is a webpage for a future business.
-The webpage submitted in class is an educational webpage for biochar.
+Biochar Star is a future business webpage.
+Necause of time constrraints, the webpage submitted in class is an educational webpage for biochar.
 I will  transition it to a business webpage in the future that sells biochar and related items.

 CSS